 - Sun distributed rashes, or light/sun sensitivity

 Lupus is an autoimmune disease, that is mainly developed through genetics and environmental triggers.
 While the main cause of lupus is unknown, it does have a genetic or inherited component.
 Where people have a predisposition for the disease from their family.

 Certain individuals are more susceptible than others.
 Risk factors for lupus include:

 - Age – Most common between the ages of 15-45 but can happen at any age.

 - Gender – Most prevalent in women.

-- Race – Lupus is more common in African-Americans, Hispanics and Asian-Americans than any other race of people.
+- Race – Lupus is more common in African-Americans, Hispanics and Asian-Americans.

 When it comes to lupus, doctors can help patients manage and better control their condition – improving upon their quality of life and standard of living.
 The treatment of lupus is a team effort as it can involve multiple organ systems.
 The key is treat early and get an early diagnosis before permanent damage occurs.
 For early diagnosis, dermatologists, like Dr. Lodha play a key role, as often times rashes are the first manifestations of the illness.